 Idox is the leading applications provider to UK local government for core functions relating to land, people and property, such as its market leading planning systems and election management software.
-Over 90% of UK local authorities are now customers for one or more of the Group's products.

 Idox provides:

 - public sector organisations with tools to manage information and knowledge, documents, content, business processes and workflow as well as connecting directly with the citizen via the web and providing elections management solutions - decision support content such as grants and planning policy information and corporate compliance services - engineering document control, project collaboration and facility management applications to many leading companies in industries such as oil and gas, architecture and construction, mining, utilities, pharmaceuticals and transportation in North America and around the world.